-CT tip: If you expand your business into another state, you will need to maintain a registered agent and file an annual report in every state where you have registered to do business.
+CT Tip: If you expand your business into another state and register to do business there, you will need to maintain a Registered Agent in that state and, in most states, file an annual report there too.

-Your Registered Agent is the state’s official point of contact for our business.
-The state sends important compliance information and official correspondence to your registered agent, who then forwards those documents to the appropriate contact person in your business.
-These mission-critical documents include annual report notifications and forms, as well as tax forms and documents.
+Your Registered Agent is the state’s official point of contact for your LLC or corporation.
+The state sends important compliance information and official correspondence to the Registered Agent, who then forwards those documents to the appropriate contact person in your business.
+These mission-critical documents can include annual report notifications and forms, as well as tax forms and documents.

-In addition, the registered agent receives service of process, which is the legal paperwork that gives your company official notice of a lawsuit.
-Other important legal documents the registered agent may receive include wage garnishment notices and subpoenas.
-Given the importance of the documents that the registered agent handles, it is essential that your agent be competent and experienced.
+In addition, the Registered Agent receives service of process, which is the legal paperwork that gives your company official notice of a lawsuit filed against it.
+Other important legal documents the Registered Agent may receive include wage garnishment notices and subpoenas.
+Given the importance of the documents that the registered agent handles, it is essential that the Registered Agent you choose for your LLC or corporation be competent and experienced.
 With official notifications, time is often “of the essence” and a professional registered agent, such as CT, is best equipped to handle the task effectively.

 Annual report filings keep the state’s records current

 States also vary widely regarding the due dates for the annual reports.
 Although many do require a report to be filed in the spring, that is certainly not always the case.
-What’s more, many states tie the annual report due date to the anniversary of the company’s formation.
+What’s more, many states tie the annual report due date to the anniversary of the company’s formation or foreign registration.
 While most states have a penalty for missing the deadline, some states prohibit a company from filing too far in advance of the due date.

 Failing to comply can result in loss of good standing and administrative dissolution

-CT tip: Criminals intent on stealing a business’s identity will pay attention to which companies have missed the filing deadlines.
-They reason—and often quite correctly—that a company that doesn’t pay attention to deadlines, won’t notice if a change of company information is filed.
+CT Tip: Criminals intent on stealing a business’s identity will pay attention to which companies have missed the filing deadlines.
+And an LLC’s or corporation’s delinquent status is easily discoverable from the states’ public records.
+They reason — and often quite correctly — that a company that doesn’t pay attention to deadlines, won’t notice if a change of company information is filed.
 And, this change of information opens the door to a wide variety of fraudulent purposes and brand-jacking.

 The state can administratively dissolve the company if the failure to comply continues long enough.
 Once administratively dissolved, the company can no longer conduct its usual business and anyone doing business on its behalf may be held personally liable for company debts incurred during that period.
 An out-of-state company can have its certificate of authority revoked, depriving it of the right to bring lawsuits and increasing the risk of exposure to its owners.
 Fines and interest charges can also be imposed on the company; and, in some states, fines can also be imposed on the owners.

 You can’t run a small business without being ready to tackle whatever comes your way.
 But, sometimes it makes sense to enlist the help of a seasoned professional to make sure that the job is done efficiently and correctly.
-Managing your annual report filings often fall into that category—particularly if you are doing business in more than one state.
+Managing your annual report filings often falls into that category — particularly if you are doing business in more than one state.

 An annual report managed service: